 I’ve blogged about squirrels in my yard, which I see on a daily basis and rabbits in my yard, which I see almost as often.
 This is not the case with raccoons.
 I’ve never seen a raccoon near my house, at least not until a couple weeks ago.

 I was outside as dawn was peaking forth, setting the lawn sprinklers for the day.
 Not fully awake, I walked around my house, looked up, and was startled to see a raccoon lumbering across my yard, headed in my direction.
 I froze.
 What should I do?

 Do I yell to scare him off?
 Chase him away?
 Ignore him?
 In my early morning stupor, flashbacks of comedy/horror skits flooded my mind.
 I envisioned him rearing up on his hind legs and running towards me.
-With lightening quickness he would attack, mouth foaming and eyes ablaze with anger.
+With lightning quickness he would attack, mouth foaming and eyes ablaze with anger.
 Before I could react, he would leap into the air, hit my chest, and pin me to the ground.
 Then he would…

 I shuttered, trying to shake my over-active imagination from my foggy mind.
-It was not logical, but filled me with fear just the same.
+It was not logical but filled me with fear just the same.

 I clapped once to get his attention.
 He looked up with a start; he too was in a predawn stupor.
 To my relief, he made an abrupt U-turn and quickly waddled out of sight.
-He was not full grown, but with quite a tummy on him, was apparently well-fed.
+He was not full-grown, but with quite a tummy on him, was apparently well-fed.

 I recalled my next-door neighbor catching two adult raccoons in her live animal trap earlier this spring.
 I wondered if those were his folks.
 The trap was still set in her yard, ready for a third, but this lad was too clever.
 If he was an orphan, he was doing okay, avoiding capture and finding plenty to eat.

 Mr. Raccoon, I hope you have a long life and a happy life—just do it in someone else’s yard.